 Finally, learn to build and network early.
 I’ve attended Michigan State University.
 Go Green!
-Go White!
-This is where I graduated.
-MSU has over 50,000 students attending this wonderful establishment.
+Go, White!
+MSU has over 50,000 students enrolled to this beautiful establishment.
 Therefore it was imperative for me to network and get to know my professors, R.As, and counselors, and T.As.
-You want these people to know your face, because if something bad occurs, they won’t treat you like another student, but give you all the support and encouragement you need.
-We all need someone, because the old saying is true, “It takes a village to raise a child.”
+You want these people to know your face because if something terrible occurs, they won’t treat you like another student, but give you all the support and encouragement you need.
+We all need someone because the old saying is true, “It takes a village to raise a child.”
 But you cannot be raised or supported if the village does not know who you are.

 “The Lord makes firm the steps of the one who delights in him; 24 though he may stumble, he will not fall, for the Lord upholds him with his hand.”
 (Psalms 37:23-24)

 God will not allow you to stumble, to fall, you may hit rock bottom, but trust and believe you will not stay there.
 Before you can do anything in this world; do not hesitate first to delight yourself in the Lord.
 Take time to communicate, read the Word of God for yourself, so when or if you stumble, fear isn’t your first response, but faith is.